tomjn/WordPress-The-Right-Way/getting_started/README.md

 ### Git

-[Git is a popular decentralised system](http://git-scm.com/), if you've ever been on GitHub, you've encountered git.
+Created by Linus Torvalds the creator of Linux, [Git is a popular decentralised system](http://git-scm.com/), if you've ever been on GitHub, you've encountered git.

 ### Subversion